-Generations United is grateful to the two sources of this data, the Annie E. Casey Foundation Kids Count Data Center and the United States Census Bureau, for compiling and sharing this important information.
+Generations United is grateful to the sources of this data, the Annie E. Casey Foundation Kids Count Data Center, the United States Census Bureau, and the United States Children’s Bureau Adoption and Foster Care Reporting System (AFCARS) for compiling and sharing this important information.
 All 52 fact sheets can be found at grandfactsheets.org.

 Annie E. Casey Foundation Kids Count Data Center